AltayYuzeir/Shiny_Yahtzee_Score_keeper/README.md

 1. Download all files and create an account in shinyapps.io and follow their instructions furter.
 2. YuHtzee is great to be hosted online, as it needs no persistent data storage to function, as you just note down results.
 3. It is recommended to increase _Application -> Instance Idle Timeout_ at the shinyapps.io admin dashboard to something like 60 min, so your application does not close itself too soon. **If the application disconnects, all entered results will be wiped out and lost !!!**

+Before you do the setup yourself, you can have a look at the full YuHtzee app here: https://altayyuzeir.shinyapps.io/yuhtzee/